dgacitua/leticia/README.md

 ## License

-The source code of LeTiCiA is available under the GNU Affero General Public License version 3.
+The source code of LETICIA is available under the GNU Affero General Public License version 3.

 All dependencies are distibuted under their own licenses.